 The Profound Role of Surveying

-In the article titled “The Profound Role of Surveying,” we aim to highlight the immense importance of brokers within the mortgage market, and the surveying industry serves as another example highlighting this fact.
-When it comes to the property market, it is common for individuals to obtain a mortgage from a lender to purchase a home, and this practice has persisted for a considerable period of time.
+In the article “The Profound Role of Surveying,” we highlight the importance of brokers in the mortgage market.
+Additionally, the surveying industry exemplifies this fact.
+In the property market, individuals often obtain mortgages from lenders to purchase homes.
+This practice has persisted for a long time.

-To emphasise a key point, merely being polite and well-mannered alone does not qualify borrowers to secure mortgage approval.
-Brokers understand the crucial aspects of what it takes to get approved.
+To emphasise a key point, politeness alone does not qualify borrowers for mortgage approval.
+Brokers understand the crucial aspects required for approval.

-Every mortgage lender has their own set of criteria for lending money, and whether a borrower’s mortgage application is approved largely depends on factors such as their financial situation, age, and employment status.
-Nevertheless, even if a borrower is granted a mortgage, they must still consider the type of property they can realistically afford to buy.
+Every mortgage lender has its own set of lending criteria.
+Whether a borrower’s application is approved depends on financial situation, age, and employment status.
+Even if granted a mortgage, borrowers must consider the type of property they can afford.

-Brokers are well acquainted with the property security standards set by lenders and understand that certain property types typically pose greater challenges in obtaining a mortgage.
+Brokers know the property security standards set by lenders.
+They understand that certain property types typically pose greater mortgage challenges.

 Property types to avoid | Non-standard construction

-These atypical homes present distinct obstacles and risks regarding repair, renovation, and reconstruction expenses.
-Additionally, they may have a shorter lifespan, be susceptible to significant structural problems, or have an elevated fire risk.
-Some examples of non-standard construction include:
+These atypical homes present unique obstacles and risks regarding repair, renovation, and reconstruction costs.
+Additionally, they may have shorter lifespans, significant structural problems, or elevated fire risks.
+Examples of non-standard construction include:

-- Concrete: Properties constructed with concrete, particularly Precast Reinforced Concrete (PRC), gained popularity in the 1960s and 1970s, exemplified by iconic structures like the Barbican complex in the City of London, known for its Brutalist architecture.
-“The Profound Role of Surveying”
+Concrete: Properties constructed with concrete, especially Precast Reinforced Concrete (PRC), gained popularity in the 1960s and 1970s.
+Iconic structures like the Barbican complex in London exemplify this Brutalist architecture.

-- Steel frame: Steel frame construction, known for its affordability and lightweight properties, was widely used by local authorities for post-war housing.
-However, it was later discovered to have structural vulnerabilities, raising concerns among industry professionals.
-“The Profound Role of Surveying”
+Steel frame: Known for its affordability and lightweight properties, steel frame construction was widely used for post-war housing.
+However, it was later discovered to have structural vulnerabilities, raising industry concerns.

 Potential buyers and lenders need to consider the implications of non-standard construction carefully.
-The unique characteristics of these properties require specialised expertise and due diligence to ensure their safety, longevity, and insurability.
+These properties’ unique characteristics require specialised expertise and due diligence to ensure their safety, longevity, and insurability.

 Why is Surveying important?